Mark Tobey: Early years

 In 1929, he participated in a show that marked a change in his life: a solo exhibition at Romany Marie's Cafe Gallery in New York.
 Alfred H. Barr, Jr., then a curator at the Museum of Modern Art (MoMA), saw the show and selected several pictures from it for inclusion in MoMA's 1930 exhibition: Painting and Sculpture by Living Americans.
 In 1931, Tobey became a resident artist of the Elmhurst Progressive School while teaching at Dartington Hall in Devon and painting frescoes for the school.
 He became a close friend of Bernard Leach, who was also on the faculty.
 Introduced by Tobey to the Baháʼí Faith, Leach became a convert.
 During his stay in Devon, Tobey found time to travel to Mexico (1931), Europe, and Palestine (1932).
 In 1934, Tobey and Leach traveled together through France and Italy, then sailed from Naples to Hong Kong and Shanghai, where they parted company.
 Leach went on to Japan, while Tobey remained in Shanghai visiting his old friend, Teng Kuei, before departing for Japan.
 Japanese authorities confiscated and destroyed an edition of 31 drawings on wet paper that Tobey had brought with him from England to be published in Japan.
 No explanation for their destruction has been noted; possibly they considered his sketches of nude men pornographic.
-In early summer, he studied Hai-Ku poetry and calligraphy at a Zen monastery outside Kyoto before returning to Seattle in autumn.
+In early summer, he studied Haiku poetry and calligraphy at a Zen monastery outside Kyoto before returning to Seattle in autumn.